-- 5.8 The benefits of meeting small-scale housing needs at (an) appropriate location(s) in Renhold are as follows: - a) An objective, independent assessment has identified a level of need using an evidence-based process. - b) The case for small-scale housing developments to address local needs was supported by the majority of respondents in the community consultation initiated by the Neighbourhood Plan process. - c) Defining the scale and location of appropriate levels of housing development in Renhold will create greater clarity for potential developers and should deter any speculative, larger-scale proposals that have been attempted to be brought forward in recent years. - d) Such an approach is consistent with the policy provisions of the Bedford Local Plan 2030.
+- 5.8 The benefits of meeting small-scale housing needs at (an) appropriate location(s) in Renhold are as follows: - a) An objective, independent assessment has identified a level of need using an evidencebased process. - b) The case for small-scale housing developments to address local needs was supported by the majority of respondents in the community consultation initiated by the Neighbourhood Plan process. - c) Defining the scale and location of appropriate levels of housing development in Renhold will create greater clarity for potential developers and should deter any speculative, larger-scale proposals that have been attempted to be brought forward in recent years. - d) The existing 'Ends' in Renhold are almost entirely linear in form and the Renhold Design Guidance and Codes emphasises the importance of maintaining this characteristic settlement pattern.
+Development that encroaches into the important green gaps between the 'Ends' will therefore not be appropriate, nor will 'backland' development on land that sits behind an established building line of existing housing be permissible. - e) Such an approach is consistent with the policy provisions of the Bedford Local Plan 2030.